EAlmadi/Phase3_project/README.md

 ## Key Findings
 1. Logistic Regression (green curve):

-AUC = 0.808
+* AUC = 0.808
-This means Logistic Regression is good at separating churn vs. non-churn customers, with about 81% ability to rank positive cases higher than negative cases.
+* This means Logistic Regression is good at separating churn vs. non-churn customers, with about 81% ability to rank positive cases higher than negative cases.
-The curve is well above the diagonal baseline (random guessing), showing strong predictive power.
+* The curve is well above the diagonal baseline (random guessing), showing strong predictive power.

 2. Decision Tree (blue curve):

-AUC = 0.793
+* AUC = 0.793
-Very close to Logistic Regression in performance, but slightly lower.
+* Very close to Logistic Regression in performance, but slightly lower.
 Still much better than random guessing.

-3.Comparison:
+3. Comparison:

-Both models perform almost equally well in terms of AUC.
+* Both models perform almost equally well in terms of AUC.
-Logistic Regression has a small edge in separating churners from non-churners
+* Logistic Regression has a small edge in separating churners from non-churners

+## Insights
+* Both models agree: customer service calls are a strong churn indicator where it affects churn both positively or negatively depending on how a customer is treated .
+* Different perspectives:
+Logistic highlights plans and customer service interaction.
+Decision Tree highlights usage and billing behavior.
+* Business impact:
+Improve customer support quality to reduce churn.
+Revisit international plan pricing.
+Offer loyalty rewards for heavy users to reduce churn risk.
 ## Reccomendations
 1. Improve Customer Support Quality

 * High service call volume is strongly tied to churn.
 * Invest in better training, quicker resolutions, and proactive issue handling.

-2.Reassess International Plan Pricing & Policies
+2. Reassess International Plan Pricing & Policies

-International plan customers churn more.
+* International plan customers churn more.
-Review pricing, offer bundled discounts, or add loyalty incentives to retain them.
+* Review pricing, offer bundled discounts, or add loyalty incentives to retain them.

 3. Retain High-Usage Customers